calvell0/Football_Forecaster/README.md

 6. Navigate back to the root directory of the project
 7. Ensure that you have Java installed.
 Verify this by running `java -version` in your terminal.
 7. Resolve all dependencies for the Spring Boot application by running `./mvnw clean install`
-8. Run the resulting compiled Java application with `java -jar target/football-forecaster-0.0.1-SNAPSHOT.jar`
+8. Run the resulting compiled Java application with `./mvnw spring-boot:run` or `java -jar target/football-forecaster-0.0.1-SNAPSHOT.jar`
 9. Use the web application by navigating to http://localhost:8080 in your browser